CanvizTheodoreShi/eShopOnWeb20180105/README.md

    - **Administrator Login**: Provide the admin login name for the database.

-   - **Administrator Login Password**: Provide the admin login password for the database, it must meet the complexity requirements.
+   - **Administrator Login Password**: Provide the admin login password for the database, it must meet the complexity requirements, e.g. `Jan232@18`

    - **Source Code Repository URL**: Provide the repository URL of your own fork.